FlyingCatCreatures/While-derivation-tree-generator/README.md

 ./gradlew run --args="file"
 ```

 Where `file` is the name of a file located in the `input_files` directory.
 The program will process the input and write the resulting derivation tree to the `output_files` directory.
+The output tex file will have to be moved somewhere where you have the prooftree package installed before it can succesfully typeset.

 ## Important Notes